top of page

 • Is the site vulnerable to oil spills?

-• Is the site protectable?
+• Is the site feasible to protect using available response tactics?

 bottom of page